International Gathering and Event Regulations: What to Know

 Greece has lifted quarantine restrictions for travelers from all E.U. member states, Britain, the United States, the United Arab Emirates, Serbia and Israel.
 Iceland, Liechtenstein, Norway and Switzerland, non-E.U. members that are part of a European travel pact, are also exempt.
 As of April 19, travelers flying into Greece from one of these countries are no longer required to complete a seven-day quarantine upon arrival, if they show proof of vaccination or a negative Covid-19 test result taken within 72 hours of arrival.

-Ireland's phased reopening, which began in early September, will lead to almost all Covid-19 restrictions being dropped by Oct.
-22. Capacity limits for events and proof of vaccination to enter restaurants and bars will be lifted.
-The only remaining restriction will be wearing masks on public transportation and in indoor business areas.
 As of July 19, fully vaccinated U.S. travelers are allowed to enter Ireland and do not need to quarantine or complete a Covid-19 test.
 Those who are not fully vaccinated must take a test within 72 hours prior to arrival, then quarantine for 14 days once in the country and take a post-arrival Covid test.
 All travelers must complete a passenger locator form at least 48 hours prior to arrival.
 The latest travel updates can be found on the government's website.

 Under the current restrictions, organized indoor events, such as conferences, are not allowed.
 However, outdoor events of up to 200 people are permitted at most venues.
 Up to 500 people are allowed for outdoor gatherings at venues with a capacity of more than 5,000 people.
+Event organizers must abide by safety protocols, including social distancing.

 Unvaccinated travelers from the United States must now quarantine for five days upon arrival in Italy before being tested for Covid-19.
 Fully vaccinated U.S. travelers must present proof of vaccination and a negative Covid-19 test taken within 72 hours of their arrival.
 These rules will be in effect through at least Oct.
 25.